 Arthritis and Crippling

-- Scratching Posts - Invest in, or build your own, scratching post(s).
+- Scratching Posts: Invest in or build your own scratching posts.
 Sisal-covered posts are highly favored by many cats.
-Most cats can be easily trained to use the post instead of your furniture.
-If you have any carpentry talent, you can build your own.
-Don't scrimp on the number of posts.
-Many cats enjoy having several surfaces and elevations (vertical, horizontal and plane.)
+Most cats can be easily trained to use the post for scratching instead of your furniture.
+You can build your own, too.
+Do not scrimp on the number of posts.
 One of the most popular surfaces is cardboard, and inexpensive cardboard scratching posts are readily available.
-If one post doesn't work, get a second one and experiment with their locations.
-Offer your kitty a variety of surfaces and elevations, and he will soon choose his favorites.
+If one post does not work, then get a second one and experiment with its location in the house.
+Offer your kitty a variety of surfaces and elevations, and you will soon find out its favorite spots.

 - Soft Paws: Soft Paws were developed by a veterinarian, and are vinyl nail caps which adhere over a cat's claws.
 They look like press-on nails.
 They come in clear or colors, which can look quite fancy, and also are easy to locate if one should come off.
 The caps grow out with the natural growth of your cat's nails and are said to last four to six weeks, on average.

 - Feliway: To curb destructive scratching, you might want to try Feliway.
 It is a cat-friendly pheromone which mimics the scent of cats' facial glands.
 It has been found to be useful in combating a cat's territorial urine marking and some animal behaviorists claim it works to stop territorial scratching.